ts-zen/trycatch/README.md

 Here is a list of known limitations:

 - `$trycatch` must be passed functions to be executed, rather than their results.
 While this isn't as seamless as a language feature would behave, it’s a limitation due to the constraints of JavaScript syntax.
 However, `$macro` and `$try` do not share this issue.
-- Return types must differs from `unknown` or `any`, as these types will obscure the expected error types in the result.
+- Return types must differ from `unknown` or `any`, as these types will obscure the expected error types in the result.
 You can work around this by wrapping the return value in an object like `{ value }`.
 - Errors and Promises have specific roles when used in return types and cannot be treated as generic values.
 While we believe this is a positive guideline rather than a limitation, you can still resolve this by using `{ value }` as a wrapper.
 - Union types of native JavaScript errors will be simplified in TypeScript to a single error type, losing valuable information.
 For example, `TypeError | RangeError` will be type reduced to `TypeError`.
 This is a limitation of the TypeScript errors typings and can be addressed by relying on custom errors and wrapping native ones when needed.